JortdeJong13/superpixel-regularization/README.md

 # Improving segmentation boundary alignment when training on coarse labels

-In this repository a provide the code associated with my master thesis as part of my Master of Science at the Eindhoven University of Technology.
+In this repository I provide the code associated with my master thesis as part of my Master of Science at the Eindhoven University of Technology.
 [The master thesis](Master_thesis.pdf) itself can be found.
-Iterations of my master thesis with more experiments intended for publication exist, but are not provided in this repository.
+Iterations of my master thesis with more experiments, intended for publication, exist but are not provided in this repository.
 The code for the master thesis can be found in the [Superpixel Regularisation](Superpixel_Regularization.ipynb) notebook.
 The dataset and result files are not present in the repository.

 A PyTorch implementation of the superpixel downsampling operation is provided.
 The downsampling operation can be found in the python file [downsample.py](downsample.py)